rustyeddy/rustyeddy.com/content/_index.md

 title: A Hypothetical Interview with Myself
 date: 2019-05-14
 description: >
-  I manage successful software projects
+  Design, Develop and Deploy Software
 summary: >
-  Because I follow a process built from industry practices I have gathered over the years with two specific goals: stay light weight, increase transperancy of the development process, for all involved.
+  Years of building software and witnessing both successes and failures, I have become increasingly intersted in establishing a set of best practices for small to mid sized software development projects.
+Join me here.
 ---

 ***So, Who are you?***

 My name is George Eddy, my friends call me Rusty.

-I grew in Wilmington, CA .the Harbor area of South Los Angeles county CA. and now live in Huntington Beach, CA with my family.
+I grew in Wilmington, CA. the Harbor area of South Los Angeles county CA. and now live in Huntington Beach, CA with my family.

 I manage software develop and server operations for a living.